aidtopia/fortran-adventure/README.md

 * <sup>_g_</sup> Translator will warn about use of REAL, but it works.
 * <sup>_h_</sup> Compiler warns of unreachable code because the source has unreachable code.
 * <sup>_i_</sup> Commands must be ALL CAPS.

+For now, I'm considering [BLKT0350](https://mipmip.org/advfamily/advfamily.html#BLKT0350) and [SUPN0350](https://mipmip.org/advfamily/advfamily.html#CSUPN0350) to be out-of-scope for this project.
+It appears the translator's everything's-a-36-bit-integer model would not be sufficient for those version.

 ## How to try it out